-Questions to consider to make accurate decisions when implementing changes to the warehouse.
+Questions to consider to make accurate decisions when implementing changes.

 Warehouses are a critical part of a seamless supply chain.
 The current focus on assigning value-added activities to warehouses, in order to reduce downstream labour costs, asserts that warehouses need to be designed in detail and carefully thought.